Google Has A Plan To Stop ISIS Recruits

 How do you stop a potential ISIS recruit?
 With information.
-That's Google's new plan to stop potential recruits before they become radicalized, reports Wired.
+That's Google's new plan to stop potential recruits before they become radicalised, reports Wired.

 The program is called The Redirect Method.
 Basically, advertising is placed alongside search results for any keywords and phrases for which Jigsaw believes people attracted to ISIS commonly search.
 The ads link to Arabic and English-language YouTube channels.
 Each channel has preexisting videos that Jigsaw believes can effectively undo ISIS’ propaganda.